Sforzemon/Note-Taker/Develop/README.md

 Clicking on the title of a note on the left will allow you to make edits to that note.

 while a note is in focus (has been clicked on) you may press the trashcan of that respective note and it will be deleted.
-Each note has its own unique ID that the delete function is looking for, which ensures the random notes will not be deleted along with the one you have chosed.
+Each note has its own unique ID that the delete function is looking for, which ensures the random notes will not be deleted along with the one you have chosen.